 A large portion of the project was dedicated to delineating an area of significance based on Royal’s historical boundaries.
-Although many of the modern residents are direct descendants of 19th century African American landowners, documenting the surviving architectural history resources remains central to determining the community’s true historical significance.
-Our work identified 31 new structures, which were then added to the Florida Master Site File (FMSF).
-These include private residences, commercial structures, and agricultural remains.
-Previous surveys have identified thirty-six archaeological sites, six historical structures, and two cemeteries within one mile of the project area.
-A number of the structures are connected to various agricultural pursuits, some of which were practiced until quite recently.
+Although many of the modern residents are descendants of 19th century African American landowners, documenting the surviving architectural resources is central to determining the community’s historical significance.
+Our work identified and added 31 new historic structures to the Florida Master Site File (FMSF).
+These include private residences, commercial structures, and agricultural buildings.
+A number of these structures are connected to various agricultural pursuits, some of which were practiced until quite recently.

 DHI recommended registering Royal as a Rural Historic Landscape (RHL).
 These are typically defined as a geographical place that has been historically used by a group of people, shaped by that use, or offer an example of continuity of land use patterns.
 The continued agricultural use of lands in Royal conform to this National Register of Historic Places (NRHP) category.
 RHLs may contain more than one historic landscape, and other kinds of historically significant properties, such as post offices, rail depots, schools, and so forth.